-Notification of abuse or neglect is required when 'a person suspects on reasonable grounds that a child has been, is being, and/or is perceived to be at substantial risk of being abused or neglected'.
+Notification of abuse or neglect is required when, 'a person suspects on reasonable grounds that a child has been, is being, and/or is perceived to be at substantial risk of being abused or neglected'.

-Anyone aware of such a situation MUST report it to a member of PSLT or SSLT or one of the school's CPC's as a matter of urgency and certainly within 48 hours of acknowledging their suspicion or awareness of abuse.
+Anyone aware of such a situation MUST report it to a member of PSLT, SSLT, the School Director or one of the school's CPCs as a matter of urgency and certainly within 48 hours of acknowledging their suspicion or awareness of abuse.
 Reporting and subsequent actions must be kept confidential.